Children of Armenia Fund: History

 After completing renovations of the Karakert kindergarten, medical post, and community center in 2005, nearby villages of the Armavir region started to join COAF’s programs.
 As a result, COAF expanded its reach to 18 villages in Armavir, implementing community engagement programs and introducing a healthy lifestyle curriculum in schools, after-school programs, psychological support, professional training courses and supervision by COAF experts.

-In 2017, COAF, in collaboration with the Armenian Assembly of America, the Armenian General Benevolent Union, the Armenian National Committee of America, and the Diocese and Prelacy of the Armenian Apostolic Church, launched the "The Promise to Educate" campaign to send copies of director Terry George's 2016 film The Promise and relevant Armenian genocide curriculum resources to public educational institutions across the United States.
+In 2017, COAF, in collaboration with the Armenian Assembly of America, the Armenian General Benevolent Union, the Armenian National Committee of America, and the Diocese and Prelacy of the Armenian Apostolic Church, launched "The Promise to Educate", a campaign to send copies of director Terry George's 2016 film The Promise and relevant Armenian genocide curriculum resources to public educational institutions across the United States.

 10 years after its establishment, the organization announced the inclusion of more villages in its network in 2014.
 To that end, COAF opened the first COAF SMART Center in Debet, Lori in May 2018.
 The center is a regional education hub designed to connect more villagers to the programs and opportunities offered by COAF, and bring together different regions through hosting organization-wide events.
 It offers a wide array of resources for children and their families through technologically advanced classrooms and labs.
 The organization claims to ensure access to all communities by providing transportation to and from villages.

 COAF’s after-school programs offered at the COAF SMART Center are part of the SMART Citizenship Curriculum.
 The name emphasizes COAF’s stated mission to create SMART citizens capable of contributing to the advancement of their communities and the world around them.
 Collaborative education, including project-based and action-based learning in cognitive, affective and psychomotor domains, take center stage in COAF’s SMART Citizenship Curriculum.

 Going beyond its scope of responsibility, the organization launched a humanitarian mission in Artsakh after the 4-day clashes in Artsakh, conducting first aid programs and psychological support, as well as summer camps.